 The Universal Pre-Kindergarten Program

 The universal pre-kindergarten program is an optional play-based program for all Island four-year-old children.
-There will be no parent fee for the core program and offered 15 hours a week out of licensed early childhood centers starting in September 2022.
+There will be no parent fee for the core program and offered 15 hours a week out of licensed early childhood centres starting in September 2022.

 Pre-kindergarten educators will support the children’s transition to kindergarten by developing a portfolio for each child which will highlight their overall development.